 In response, the Department of Computer Science at St. Mary’s University offers a master’s program that will provide students with knowledge, skills and best practices on how to monitor, secure and safeguard an organization’s digital assets.

 A uniquely St. Mary’s program, the Master of Science in Cybersecurity combines technical rigor with sound ethics and implications to the law.

 Students will take courses in risk management, wireless security, computer forensics, mathematics for cryptography, and cyber law to get hands-on experience with protecting networks, computers, programs, and institutional data from attack, damage or unauthorized access.

-Students may also choose a thesis option, which consists of 27 hours of course credit and six hours of thesis work.
+Students may also choose a thesis option, which consists of 27 credit hours of course work and six credit hours of thesis work.

 Cybersecurity graduates can provide their expertise in the public and private sectors, benefiting the needs of large and small businesses, the U.S. government and military, contractors, and research organizations.

-In San Antonio alone, the cybersecurity field is rapidly growing, with NSA/CSS Texas; the Twenty-Fourth Air Force (Air Forces Cyber); the Twenty-Fifth Air Force (Air Force Intelligence, Surveillance and Reconnaissance); the U.S. Air Force Cryptologic and Cyber Systems Division; and numerous military contractors such as General Dynamics, Raytheon, and Booz Allen Hamilton located in the area.
+In San Antonio alone, the cybersecurity field is rapidly growing, with NSA/CSS Texas; the 24th Air Force (Air Forces Cyber); the 25th Air Force (Air Force Intelligence, Surveillance and Reconnaissance); the U.S. Air Force Cryptologic and Cyber Systems Division; and numerous military contractors such as General Dynamics, Raytheon, and Booz Allen Hamilton located in the area.